drips-network/docs/docs/using-drips/setting-up-benefits.md

 benefit, requires that the project creator be willing to set up and maintain that resource.
 This guide explains how to connect Drips memberships to a Discord Server or a Snapshot Space, but a full discussion of how to set up, maintain and use those resources is beyond the scope of this guide.

+Finally, many other types of benefits are possible beyond those outlined in this guide.
+All benefits in Drips are governed through ownership of Member Token NFTs, so benefits can literally be anything that ownershhip of an NFT can unlock.
+With that in mind, be on the lookout for more web2 and web3 apps to offer more types of resources and benefits that can be governed by NFTs in the near future!

 ## Benefit: Set Up Access to a Private Channel on Discord